A Story From the Balcony: Group Dynamics | Part 3

 Based on the Drexler/Sibbet Model, we went from stage one—orientation—to completing the task without entering the intervening stages.
 I believe this is usually the case where groups form around short-term projects.
 The stages required to build trust take time and respect for all ideas.

-A common vision is paramount to jump starting any process of building a relationship or starting any project.
+A common vision is paramount to jump-starting any process of building a relationship or starting any project.
 The other paramount ingredient is the respect for all ideas.
 The notion of respect for all ideas is essential to keep all stakeholders at the table lest the table become singular.
 The above two elements, along with feelings of connectedness, bring transformation with multi-perspectives–the essence of innovation.
 This encompasses the IDEO model and more.
 An idea that may sound weird, when flushed out a bit, usually spurs other ideas; suddenly, we are adaptive, thinking of outside-the-box, real, creative ideas.

-I disagree with the Drexler/Sibbet model, which notes that trust comes before goal clarification, because people need solid reasons to gather and take time out of their schedule — making framing of goals or intentions very important for getting stakeholder buy-ins.
+I disagree with the Drexler/Sibbet model, which notes that trust comes before goal clarification, because people need solid reasons to gather and take time out of their schedule — making the framing of goals or intentions very important for getting stakeholder buy-ins.
 That allows for interactions that, if positive, will lead to trust and relationship building.
 This strengthens stakeholders’ commitment.
 A clear vision lends itself to prioritizing goals and aligning them with resources.

 When all ideas are acknowledged and discussed, the end result can be creative and innovative.
 This is facilitated by focusing on common visions whilst anticipating conflict.
 If a conflict is handled with respect and inquiry, the result will be high-performing teams (or communities) with innovative ideas.

 Given the pressure and discomfort with the topic at hand, our class overlooked the above.
 In my opinion, we went from the task to the solution without understanding the problems.
 My attempts to understand the problems and the right questions were met with fierce resistance.
-In my mind, how could we begin to tackle an adaptive problem without understanding the perspective of the afflicted communities and their families?
+In my mind, how could we begin to tackle an adaptive problem without understanding the perspectives of the afflicted communities and their families?
 There were basic questions that were never answered.
 These include:

 a) What were some explanations for the large disparity in infection rates between black females and black males?

 b) Why was the ratio of sexually active black teenagers similar to white teenagers, while Chlamydia infection rates between the two groups were disproportionately out of whack against black teens?
 (Sexual activity rate is similar between black and white teens while chlamydia infection rates are much higher in black teenagers than white teenagers.
 Why?
 How was chlamydia reduced in white teens?)
-Those questions were basic research questions that suggested other factors were at play, and that Prof Wang’s lecture did have relevance beyond due mention of subject matter.
+Those questions were basic research questions that suggested other factors were at play, and that Prof Wang’s lecture did have relevance beyond due mention of the subject matter.

 Other questions best answered by communities follow.
 The process of discovering the many narratives behind those questions often lead to trust, better partnerships and collaborative efforts: